 From this third day of walking I will remember above all the Frau gorges.
 This canyon was the most welcome cool break on this day, once again, exhausting.
-What a pleasure to discover lush vegetation 🍃 in the hollow of this geological fault with impressive walls.
+What joy to discover lush vegetation? in the hollow of this geological fault with impressive walls.

 If luck did not smile on me that day, you should know that the gorges are an important nesting site for certain species of birds of prey.
 Then, in the middle of the day, I would finally reach the Aude village of Comus.